|Guide||♦||15 Triplogs||Active Topic|

-Woods Canyon spans over 20 miles end to end.
+Woods Canyon spans over 20 miles from end to end.
 According to USGS topographical maps, it originates somewhere between Fair & Gash Mountain or possibly Brollier Park.
 The most exciting part is where it rips into mother earth near 1-17 then heads down towards the Village of Oak Creek.
-In planning a full canyon hike it's critical to know the facts.
+In planning a full canyon hike, it's critical to know the facts.
 What you see isn't what you get.
-As mentioned this canyon becomes noticeable at I-17, just after mile marker 316.
+As mentioned, this canyon becomes noticeable at I-17, just after mile marker 316.
 A bridge spans what looks to be the origins.
 This isn't the whole story.
 Woods Canyon has a 6-7 mile head before even crossing I-17.
 With maps, I estimate 50-60 square miles of land drains into Woods Canyon before crossing I-17.
-Point being there's enough landmass to create a serious catastrophe in the narrows.
-I could have just forewarned but I wanted you to know first hand what the warning is all about.
-If you sprain an ankle in the wrong place and time on this hike you are dead.
+The point being there's enough landmass to create a serious catastrophe in the narrows.
+I could have just forewarned, but I wanted you to know firsthand what the warning is all about.
+If you sprain an ankle in the wrong place and time on this hike, you are dead.

 This is part of a 3 set series.
 See the table down below text.

 On the table, I've noted my rating for each hike.
 Upper Woods is without a doubt the attraction.
 You may ask why even consider a full canyon excursion.
 For starters, you conquer what few have ever accomplished.
 It's the logical way to see the Indian ruins.
 Tag on the fact it's not much easier by just doing the upper as an out-n-back.

 See Woods Canyon (Upper) for the beginning of this hike.